lomichael/tensorgrad/README.md

-# deep-learning-framework
+# Deep Learning Framework
-A toy deep learning framework.
+A small deep learning framework, done in my free time as a learning project.